What is the purpose of a humidifier?

 Maintain a dry environment around humidifiers

-Turn the humidifier down or minimize how often you use it if the area surrounding it becomes damp, such as windows, flooring, draperies, or tablecloths.
+Turn the humidifier down or minimize how often you use it if the surrounding area becomes damp, such as windows, flooring, draperies, or tablecloths.

 Make humidifiers ready for storage